-I am commonly asked which corporate entity type can build business credit.
+People commonly ask me which corporate entity type can build business credit.
 The answer is simple.
-ALL entities can build business credit.
+ALL corporate entities can build business credit.

 So, you can build business credit with almost any corporate entity type.

 But if you truly want to separate business credit from personal credit there’s just one thing.
 Your business must be a separate legal entity.
 It cannot be a sole proprietor or a partnership.
 Incorporating matters.

 When you own a corporation or LLC, you are not the same as the corporation.
 Rather, you and the corporation are separate.
 Once you are separate from your corporation, then you can truly separate your legal liability.
 It creates a layer of protection between you and your corporation’s debts and actions.
 And this is the case even if you’re the corporation’s sole owner.
 Or its sole employee.